About unverified apps

 • App is internal and limited to a specific organization.

-Untrustworthy developers may try to use unverified apps for harmful purposes, like to distribute unwanted software or steal personal information.
-Only share your data if you’re confident you can trust the app developer.
+Untrustworthy developers may try to use unverified apps for harmful purposes, like to install unwanted software or steal personal information.
+Share your data only if you’re confident to trust the app developer.

 Search